 County, State and Federal agencies (as required)

-The Planning Division collects and collates all comments and recommendations from various referrals and provides these to the applicant along with Plan amendment instructions in the form of the Review Memo.
-Applicants are expected to amend plans based on Review Memo and external comments from interested and involved agencies and provide a point by point response in the form of a narrative/cover memo in addition to revised drawings with all revisions highlighted.
+The Department of Planing and Community Development collects and collates all comments and recommendations from various referrals and provides these to the applicant along with plan amendment instructions in the form of the Review Memo.
+Applicants are expected to amend plans based on the Review Memo and external comments from interested and involved agencies and provide a point by point response in the form of a narrative/cover memo in addition to revised drawings with all revisions highlighted.
 Amended plans must be signed and sealed by appropriate design professionals.
 During this time applicants are strongly encouraged to schedule a meeting with the DOTS: Code Administration and Enforcement division to discuss all issues relating to compliance with local and State buildings codes.

-After DOTS staff determines the applicant sufficiently addressed the comments in the Review Memo, the application will be placed on the next possible Planning Board agenda.
+After the Department of Planning and Community Development determines the applicant sufficiently addressed the comments in the Review Memo, the application will be placed on the next possible Planning Board agenda.

 The Town will: